Updated: Apr 25

 development of innovative court practices.

-Court officials reached out this month to note the Pilot’s success–and to thank TBR for backing its creation.
-“The Supreme Court and I would like to thank you for having been part of the incredibly successful launch and phase 1 of this successful pilot for the Bar, the litigants and certainly as a tool for Tennessee’s continued economic development success,” wrote Deborah Taylor Tate, Director of the Administrative Office of the Courts, in an October letter to TBR.
+Court officials reached out to note the Pilot’s success - and to thank the Roundtable for backing its creation.
+“The Supreme Court and I would like to thank you for having been part of the incredibly successful launch and phase 1 of this successful pilot for the Bar, the litigants and certainly as a tool for Tennessee’s continued economic development success,” wrote Deborah Taylor Tate, Director of the Administrative Office of the Courts, in an October 2016 letter to the Roundtable.

 Check out pending cases on the Business Court Docket here: https://www.tncourts.gov/node/3938267